Chemotherapy side effects

-Tell your hospital doctor or nurse about this and contact them straight away if you have:
+Tell your doctor or nurse if you have any unexplained bruising or bleeding.
+You may have:

 - bleeding gums

-- tiny red or purple spots on the skin (petechiae) that sometimes cluster to make a rash.
+- tiny red or purple spots on your skin that may look like a rash.

 Some people may need a platelet transfusion.
 This is given by drip (infusion).
 The platelets will start working immediately to prevent bruising and bleeding.

-Your cancer doctor or specialist nurse will tell you if the chemotherapy is likely to cause hair loss.
-Knowing what to expect gives you time to prepare and find ways of coping with hair changes.
+Your doctor or specialist nurse will tell you if the chemotherapy is likely to cause hair loss.
+Knowing what to expect gives you time to prepare and find ways of coping.

-Some drugs do not make your hair fall out, but can make it thinner.
+Some drugs do not make your hair fall out but can make it thinner.
 You might notice your hair becomes dry and brittle and breaks easily.
-Looking after the condition of your hair can make it less likely to break off.
+Looking after the condition of your hair can make it less likely to break.
 We have more information about looking after your hair.

-Your hair will usually grow back over a few months after you have finished treatment.
+Your hair will usually grow back over a few months after treatment ends.
 It will be very fine at first and may be a slightly different colour or texture than before.
 You will probably have a full head of hair after 3 to 6 months.
-To begin with, you should try to look after the condition of your hair.

 Feeling sick (nausea)

-Some chemotherapy drugs can make you feel sick (nauseous), or be sick (vomit).
+Some chemotherapy drugs can make you feel sick (nauseous) or be sick (vomit).
 Not all drugs cause sickness and many people have no sickness at all.
-There are very effective treatments to prevent and control sickness.
+Your doctor and nurse can give you drugs to prevent and control sickness.

-If your chemotherapy is known to cause sickness, you will be given anti-sickness (anti-emetic) drugs by injection or tablets before your treatment.
+If your chemotherapy can cause sickness, you will be given anti-sickness drugs by injection or tablets before your treatment.
 These may be called anti-emetic drugs.
-You will also be given tablets to take at home afterwards.
-If you are sick (vomit) when you take tablets, your doctor can prescribe injections or suppositories to take until the sickness is controlled.
+You will also be given tablets to take at home.
+Take the drugs exactly as your nurse or pharmacist tells you.
+It is easier to prevent sickness than to treat it after it has started.

 Loss of appetite

 Chemotherapy can affect your appetite.
 If you have a poor appetite, try to eat little amounts as often as possible.
-Keep snacks such as nuts or dried fruit handy to eat whenever you can.
+Keep snacks such as nuts, grated cheese or dried fruit handy to eat whenever you can.

 You may get a bitter or metal taste in your mouth.
 Sucking sugar-free sweets may help with this.
 Some foods may taste different or have no taste.
 Try different foods to find out what tastes best to you.
 Taste changes usually get better after treatment finishes.
 Your nurse can give you more advice.

-Chemotherapy can cause different mouth problems, such as a sore mouth, mouth ulcers or infection.
-Your chemotherapy nurse will explain how to look after your mouth to reduce the risk of problems.
+Chemotherapy can cause mouth problems, such as a sore mouth or throat, mouth ulcers or infection.
+Your chemotherapy nurse will explain how to care for your mouth to reduce the risk of problems.

-Some chemotherapy drugs can make your mouth sore and you may get mouth ulcers about 5 to 10 days after they are given.
+You may get mouth ulcers about 5 to 10 days after treatment.
 Mouth ulcers can become infected or you may develop an infection in your mouth.

-The most common mouth infection is called thrush (or candidiasis).
+The most common mouth infection is called thrush or candidiasis.
 It shows as white spots on your mouth and tongue, or your tongue and mouth lining become red and swollen.
 Thrush is treated with anti-fungal tablets.
-Some people are prescribed these tablets to prevent thrush.
+Some people are given these tablets to prevent thrush.

 Always let your doctor or chemotherapy nurse know if you have mouth ulcers, or any problems with your mouth.
 They can give you mouthwashes, medicines and gels to heal ulcers and clear or prevent any infection.
-It is a good idea to see your dentist before you start treatment.
-Dental treatment may need to be delayed during chemotherapy because of the risk of infection and a sore mouth.
+They may prescribe painkillers to help.

 Some people feel very tired during chemotherapy.
 This is normal.
-It can be very frustrating and difficult to cope with, especially for people who normally have a lot of energy.
-The hardest time may be towards the end of treatment and for some weeks after it has finished.
+It can be difficult to cope with, especially for people who normally have a lot of energy.
+It is often worse towards the end of treatment and for some weeks after it has finished.

-The tiredness will improve when chemotherapy is over.
+The tiredness will get better when chemotherapy is over.
 But it can be 3 or 4 months until you feel back to normal.
-Some people still feel tired after a year or more.
-We have more information about coping with fatigue.
+Some people find that they still feel tired a year or so afterwards.

 Some drugs can affect your skin.
 It may become dry or slightly discoloured.
-Chlorine in swimming pool water can make this worse.
 Your skin may also be more sensitive to sunlight during and after treatment.
 Tell your cancer doctor or nurse if you develop any skin changes or rashes.

 It is important to tell your doctor if this happens.
 The dose of the chemotherapy drug may need to be changed if it gets worse.
 Usually, peripheral neuropathy gradually gets better when chemotherapy is over, but sometimes it is permanent.